Adela Jušić

 Adela Jušić (born 1982 Sarajevo) is a Bosnian contemporary visual artist.
 She was born in Sarajevo.
 She is known for her socially engaged art on the subject of the war in Bosnia and Herzegovina and the role of partisan women during the Second World War in Yugoslavia.
 She has exhibited her works in more than 100 international exhibitions including: Frestas – Trienal de Artes (São Paulo), The Women's Room (New York), Balkan Artist Guild (London), Manifesta 8.
 (Murcia), ISCP (New York), Videonale (Bonn), Image Counter Image (München).
 Jušić is a cofounder of the Association for Art and Culture Crvena.
 Adela Jušić is one of the creators of the online archive of the antifascist struggle of women in Bosnia and Herzegovina and Yugoslavia.
+In 2017, she signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.
 She lives and works in Sarajevo.

 Education

 Jušić attended the High School of Applied Arts from 1997 to 2001.
 She obtained an MA from the Academy of Fine Arts, the Department of Printmaking, Sarajevo University in 2007.
 She completed her second MA in Democracy and human rights in South East Europe from Sarajevo and Bologna universities in 2013.
 She completed her internship as part of ERMA program at the Institute of Social Sciences and Humanities, Skopje, Macedonia in 2013.